SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

 <script async src="https://platform.twitter.com/widgets.js"></script>

 Wouldn't you rather live in a society like that?
-Wouldn't you rather _behave_ in a way that we collectively _make_ a society like that?
+Wouldn't you rather _behave_ in a way that we collectively _make_ our society be like that?

 ## Addendum 2021-Nov-10: A Greek friend's opinion